WAIFS AND UNSUNG HEROES;

 discovered ways to compensate for these inner deficits, but they've

 without you.
-This is a 'leftover' from your childhood and it's
+This is a 'leftover' from your childhood with Mother,

-resolved, so you can make more gratifying and healthy choices.
+to be resolved, so you can make more gratifying and healthy

 you have an iPhone, iPad or iPod this app will let you hear